wely/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/2017-07-12_12_42_00.png)

-1. Copy the `Destination URL` value to the clipboard (you'll need this value later to test the connection to the bot), and then click `Validate Connection` to verify that the settings have been configured correctly.
+1. Note the `Destination URL` value (you'll need this value later to test the connection to the bot), and then click `Validate Connection` to verify that the settings have been configured correctly.
 If validation is successful, click `Next`.

     ![image](./media/2017-07-12_12_49_00.png)

-1. By default, your bot will be published in a Release configuration.
-(If you want to debug your bot, change Configuration to Debug.)
+1. By default, your bot will be published in a `Release` configuration.
+(If you want to debug your bot, change `Configuration` to `Debug`.)
 Click `Publish` to publish your bot to Microsoft Azure.

     ![image](./media/2017-07-12_12_55_00.png)